mutagen-io/mutagen/FAQ.md

 ## Design

 - **Why do you only support OpenSSH?
-Why not use the Git SSH library?** OpenSSH is really the defacto SSH implementation - everything aims to be compatible with it.
+Why not use the Go SSH library?** OpenSSH is really the defacto SSH implementation - everything aims to be compatible with it.
 By relying on it, we get a robust, well-tested transport.
 It is also one of the only SSH clients that allows for passwords to be provided securely